fnaumenko/isChIP/README.md

 It only matters in `SE` sequencing mode and activated WIG output format.

 `-o|--out <file>`<br>
-specifies output files location.
-If option’s value is a file, it is used as a common file name.
+specifies output files location. `file` is treated as a common file name (the possible extension is ignored).
-If file has an extension, it is discarded.
-If value is a directory, the default file name is used.<br>
+If `file` is a directory, the default file name is used.<br>
 Default: *test* mode: **mTest.\***, *control* mode: **mInput.\***

 `-z|--gzip`<br>